Mowje/hpka/README.md

 ### HPKA-Error protocol

-Here is the different error numbers for the HPKA-Error header, in case some error occured
+Here is the different error numbers for the HPKA-Error header, in case some error occurred

 Value | Meaning
 ------|---------
   1   | Malformed request
-  2   | Invalid signature
+  2   | Invalid signature or invalid token
   3   | Invalid key *
   4   | Unregistered user *
   5   | Username not available (on registration) *